feloxyde/fatigue/README.md

 };
 ```

-Construction and cast to ```JSON``` is meant to be directional, so all three following lines are strictly equivalents in term of object they produce :
+Construction and cast to ```JSON``` is meant to be directional, so all three following lines are strictly equivalents in terms of object they produce :

 ```cpp
 Mystruct a(...), b(...);